PRIDE Model of Practice Training and Consultation

 Bringing the PRIDE Model of Practice to your agency begins with a telephone consultation.
 The aim is to discuss how the model could build upon the strengths of your agency and meet your agency’s needs to develop and support resource families.
 For agencies that decide to implement the PRIDE Model of Practice, CWLA offers two training and consultation options:

-(1) CWLA staff come to your agency and work with all staff responsible for family foster care and adoption services, i.e. all staff who have responsibility for policies, programs, and practices related to the 14 PRIDE Model of Practice steps or “Points of Engagement.”
+(1) CWLA staff come to your agency and work onsite with your staff responsible for family foster care and adoption services.

-For information about consultation and training please contact Donna Petras, PhD, MSW, Director, Models of Practice and Training, email@example.com.
+For information about PRIDE consultation and training please contact: Donna D. Petras, PhD, MSW, Director, Models of Practice.